Wavelet Basics

 Overview

-1. Prerequistites
+Prerequistites

-3. Load Wav File for Audio
+Load .wav File for Audio

 Prerequisites

-Concepts
+Concepts |

-Importance
+Importance |

-Notes
+Notes |

-Necessary
+Necessary |

-Necessary
+Necessary |

-Necessary
+Necessary |

-Helpful
+Helpful |

-• Time to learn: 45 minutes
+Time to learn: 45 minutes

 Background

 Time-series data refers to data recorded in successive time intervals.
 For example, imagine a short piece of music.
-Each note in the piece can be any note from A to G and each note varies based on frequency to produce different notes.
+Each note in the piece can be any note from A to G and varies based on frequency to produce different pitches.
 A higher frequency is associated with a higher pitch, like an A note, while a lower frequency is associated with a lower pitch, like a C note.

-With tools like Fourier Transform, it will be obvious when a B and a D note appears in the piece of music.
-However, this does not encapulsate all the information.
-What is the order?
-BDDB is very different from DDDDBD.
-This is the importance of time and order in data that is lost in first passes of signal processing with tools like Fourier Transform.
-Wavelets offer a powerful alternative for signal analysis which can be used to return both information about the frequency and information about the time when the frequency occurred.
+The musical piece “BDDB” is very different from “DDDDBD” while they both share the same notes B and D. The time and order of data is lost when relying only on signal processing tools like Fourier Transform.
+Wavelets offer a powerful opportunity for signal analysis to return both information about the frequency and information about the time when the frequency occurred.

 Imports